Man recently arrested for 2012 Indio murder bailed out, family of victim speaks out - KESQ

 "It's hard to put into words or explain our emotions after hearing the judge say bail is reduced to $50,000.
 A million questions went through our heads.
 Even questioned each other if we heard correctly.
 How does some with such charges able to get bailed reduced so low 10% of $50,000 is only $5000 when it was at $1million.
 I'm sure anyone from the outside not knowing the case hear this and would ask the same question?
 How & why?
 At this point, we just felt any hope we had in the justice system went to pieces, felt like they failed us & we are just getting started.
 I don't know how anyone can make such a rash decision and not think of how or what the family would think or feel.
 I'm sure anyone listening or following this case or just someone who happen to come across would ask, 'How did this happen?'"- Michelle Duran

-Coming up on News Channel 3 at 5 and 6 p.m., hear from the Duran family as they speak out against the bail reduction and continue to ask for justice 10 years later.
+Coming up on News Channel 3 at 6 p.m., hear from the Duran family as they speak out against the bail reduction and continue to ask for justice 10 years later.

 Comments